palant/pfp-website/content/documentation/keyboard-navigation/index.md

 * Items in the password menu

 In addition, you can use Ctrl+↑ and Ctrl+↓ to switch tabs in the pop-up conveniently.

+## Triggering any element directly

+Want to press a button or navigate to a text field with a single key combination?
+Press Alt key and hold.
+PfP will show you the access keys for all elements.

+{{< img src="access_keys.png" alt="Access keys showing up for all elements" width="612" />}}

+Here, the right combination to generate a new password is Alt+G (note the letter "G" being underlined in "Generate new password").
+If you want to switch to settings, press Alt+T (note the letter "T" being displayed on top of the "Settings" icon).

 ## Filling in a password with keyboard only